 Cargo is a significant source of revenue for Turkish Airlines.
 Can you tell us a little about that?

-As a prominent subsidiary of Turkish Airlines, Turkish Cargo uses the extensive passenger fleet of Turkish Airlines to carry cargo to 304 destinations that the global carrier currently serves.
-Apart from this fleet, Turkish Cargo has also 15 dedicated cargo aircrafts, which offer dedicated cargo flights to 85 destinations around the world.
-Thanks to this wide cargo network, the company carried 1.128.878 tons of cargo in 2017 - an increase of 26,15%, compared to the previous year.
-Additionally, during the January-April 2018, cargo/mail carried increased by 32% and reached 425 thousand tons, thanks to the strong pick up in cargo/mail volume in April of 2018.
+As a prominent subsidiary of Turkish Airlines, Turkish Cargo uses the extensive passenger fleet of Turkish Airlines to carry cargo to 311 destinations in 124 countries that the global carrier currently serves.
+Apart from this fleet, Turkish Cargo has also 15 dedicated cargo aircrafts, which offer dedicated cargo flights to 88 destinations around the world.
+Thanks to this wide cargo network, the company carried 1.41 million tons of cargo in 2017 - an increase of 26,15%, compared to the previous year.
+Additionally, during the January-April 2018, cargo/mail carried increased by 8.3% and reached 463 thousand tons, thanks to the strong pick up in cargo/mail volume in April of 2018.

 The prominent air cargo brand was ranked in the top 10 in the international air cargo transportation according to WACD (World Air Cargo Data) data.
 The fastest growing air cargo brand in the world continues to be the preferred choice for air cargo transportation with its infrastructure, operational capabilities, fleet and well-equipped work force.